10 Best Web Analytics Tools in 2026 (Tested and Compared)

 GA4 is still the most powerful free web analytics tool available.
 If you’re running Google Ads campaigns and need to track conversions through to revenue, the integration is unmatched.
 The free BigQuery export gives access to raw, unsampled event data, which is genuinely valuable for teams with SQL capabilities.
 Cross-platform tracking across websites and apps is another area where GA4 leads.

 The problems are well-documented at this point.
 The interface is confusing for anyone who doesn’t use it daily.
 Privacy compliance requires a cookie consent banner and careful setup, which adds friction and reduces the accuracy of your data (since many users decline cookies).
+The gtag script is also the heaviest in this roundup, which matters for performance-sensitive sites.
 Google’s business model means your analytics data contributes to their ad targeting products, which is a deal-breaker for privacy-conscious businesses.

 GA4 remains the pragmatic choice for teams already invested in Google’s stack.
 For everyone else, there are better Google Analytics alternatives now.